youssef-mansor/TheAgentCompany/workspaces/tasks/pm-create-plane-issue/checkpoints.md

 # Checkpoints

 This task has 2 points in total.
 If the last check passes, then full credits are granted.
-Otherwise, partial credits might be granted if only some checkpoints are completed.

 ## Checkpoint 1 (1pts)

-Found the correct project page ("Web Dashboard")
+Accessed the correct project page ("Frontend Developement")

 ## Checkpoint 2 (1pt)

-Issue "Improve page loading speed" is created
+Issue "Improve Page Loading Speed" is created